Ghosts Next Door

 "Who died?"

 "A man who had all the money in the world, and he was dying of cancer," the elderly man began.
-"He offered any amount of money I wanted if I could cure him.
+"He offered any money I wanted if I could cure him.
 So I gave him all the Hawaiian medicine I knew could cure him, but nothing worked."

 "Why not?"
 The homeowner asked.